-- Complete two Laboratory Rotations before joining lab - PATH 640: Developing and Writing a Scientific Research Proposal - PATH 650: Biology of Cancer (optional) - PATH 660: Responsible Conduct of Research (equivalent with DGS Permission). - PATH 690: Molecular Mechanisms of Disease (optional) - B&BS 503: Responsible Conduct Refresher for 4th-year BBS Students (Spring) - One or two additional graduate-level electives, which can include courses in biochemistry, genetics, immunology, cell biology, and pathology, to be chosen in consultation with the Director of Graduate Studies based on the student's background and interest.
-If there is any question if a certain course will be accepted as one of these electives, please consult Registrar and DGS.
+- Complete two Laboratory Rotations before joining lab - PATH 640: Developing and Writing a Scientific Research Proposal - PATH 650: Biology of Cancer (optional) - PATH 660: Responsible Conduct of Research (equivalent with DGS Permission). - PATH 690: Molecular Mechanisms of Disease (optional) - B&BS 503: Responsible Conduct Refresher for 4th-year BBS Students (Spring) - Two additional graduate-level electives, which can include courses in biochemistry, genetics, immunology, cell biology, and pathology, to be chosen in consultation with the Director of Graduate Studies based on the student's background and interest.
+If there is any question if a certain course will be accepted as one of these electives, please consult Registrar and DGS. - Transfer Student WaiversPATH 660: Responsible Conduct of Research (equivalent with DGS Permission). - PATH 679/680: Seminar in Molecular Medicine, Pharmacology & Physiology (equivalent with DGS permission. - Please note, there are situations where a student must take the above courses.